This blog is about Integrated Pest Management, or IPM. Don't stop reading.

 Biological Controls: Here's Where we Let the Good pests and the bad pests sort this stuff out themselves.

-- Plant habitat that encourages beneficial insects (those that prey on the bad guys).
+- Plant habitats that encourage beneficial insects (those that prey on the bad guys).
 Here is a list of beneficial pests and the plants they like.

 - Diversity in the landscape creates a healthier garden and hosts for the beneficials.